The SIS machine W200 model is the world’s first real-time, self-adaptive wound healing electro-stimulator.

 Many key cells involved in the healing response have membrane receptors sensitive to the TEP-generated electric field.
 The TEP electric field is the informational signal to these cells to migrate outwards to the wound surface; as well as for their differentiation, division and proliferation.
 These electric field-sensitive cells include osteoblasts, osteoclasts, keratinocytes, neural crest cells, endothelial cells, epithelial cells, chondrocytes, granulocytes, fibroblasts and leukocytes.

-The variable TEP voltage gradient through the wound is the key, local physiological controller of wound healing.
+The variable TEP voltage gradient through the wound is the key, local controller of wound healing.

 transepidermal potential difference